- Yacht Club Games, 2015 -

 "Using a shovel as a weapon... what a groundbreaking idea!" quips Croaker, one of the quirky villagers

 who inhabit the lands of Shovel Knight.
 No statement could be any truer — its choice of the utilitarian

 shovel is as unconventional as its reluctance to exist in a sterile, 3-D environment as just another

 typical game of today.

 's Main Menu looks plain and harmless enough, but it belies one of the best conceived games of recent memory.

 Instead of being awash in the current climate of gaming where technology seems to always be two

 or three months or years ahead in the future, Shovel Knight stands in defiance.
 Shovel Knight represents the past — set spectacularly and unmistakably in those days of yore — ye golden days of the 8-Bit era.
 This notion is, as Croaker jokes, well, groundbreaking.

-Brandishing his tool of choice with aplomb, our hero, Shovel Knight, scours the lands where the Tower Of Fate has become unsealed to purge the scourge of the evil Enchantress (a villainess who seems first-in-line for role of the next big-screen, Disney fairy-tale evildoer) and her Order of No Quarter, a group of ignoble knights sworn to allegiance to bid her vile whims.
+Brandishing his tool of choice with aplomb, our hero, Shovel Knight, scours the lands where the Tower Of Fate has become unsealed to purge the scourge of the evil Enchantress.
+This villainess, who seems first-in-line for starring role as the next big-screen, Disney fairy-tale evildoer, commands her Order of No Quarter, a group of ignoble knights sworn to allegiance to bid her vile whims.
 Shovel Knight fends off these forces of evil in search of his trusty companion, the Shield Knight, who mysteriously disappeared at the same time of the tower's broken seal.